yourHighness11/node-mysql-project/README.md

 # Database creation

-Create a database "test_db" and a Table "posts"(i have also added the code to create table).
+Create a database "test_db" and import table "posts".

 # Run the project